107: Robot Monster

 The little boy who crumbled the Ro-man empire. –And killed the fatted calf.

 “The fatted calf” is a biblical reference to the Parable of the Prodigal Son, wherein a specially fed and prepared animal was to be slaughtered for a special occasion.
 These days, the phrase usually means “to celebrate, hardcore.”

 [Sung in nigh unintelligible Goofy voice.]
-Oh, three Irishmen, three Irishmen, were diggin’ a ditch [unknown] planet Earth [unknown] …
+Oh, three Irishmen, three Irishmen, were diggin’ a ditch, while I entertain myself on the planet Earth …

 “Three Irishmen” is a folk song or playground rhyme that misleads the listener into thinking swear words were going to be said.
 The initial lines are: “Three Irishmen, three Irishmen, digging in a ditch/One called the other a dirty son of a .../Peter Murphy had a dog, a brindle dog was he,” and so on.

 [High-pitched, whiny voice.]
 Ben!
 Ben! –Good Clint Howard impression there.
 I like that. –I got the eyebrows for it.